MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/managing-nodes/directCallResource.md

 $result.ItemValue | fl
 ```

+>[!NOTE]
->**Note:** Directly calling composite resource methods is not supported.
-Instead, call the methods of the underlying resources that make up the composite resource.
+> Directly calling composite resource methods is not supported.
+Instead, call the methods of the
+> underlying resources that make up the composite resource.

 ## See Also